yuyongcan/STAMP/README.md

-# Benchmarking Test-Time Adaptation against Distribution Shifts in Image Classification
+# Outlier-Aware Test-Time Adaptation with Stable Memory Replay
 ## Prerequisites

 To use the repository, we provide a conda environment.